You’ve probably seen this pattern a hundred times without really thinking about it.

 - By vanquishing the antagonist, the hero should find the strength or gain the knowledge to address their internal conflict in a satisfactory manner.

-12. Return With the Elixir
+12. Return with the elixir

 The last section of the story details the hero’s return from the special world to the ordinary world.
 Sometimes called the magic flight, the hero now has changed for the better.
 Show what new skills, items, knowledge, or understanding of the world the hero brings with them (the elixir).
 This “elixir” can often be used to help those the hero left behind in the ordinary world.